cbrice72/LIBRA-App/README.md

 ### *Building the App*

 If you want to get started as quickly as possible, you can run the provided build script via a terminal.
-If you are a developer, it's recommended you build the app via Qt Creator.
+If you are a developer, it's recommended you build the app and ROS2 tools separately via Qt Creator and colcon, respectively.

 - **Terminal** &ndash; Simply run the provided build script.
 It will automatically build the LIBRA ROS Tools submodule via colcon and source it, before building the main app via CMake.